jkamenik/orig-blog/source/_posts/2015-02-10-emacs-fullscreen.markdown

 (global-set-key (kbd "C-s f") 'toggle-frame-fullscreen)
 ```

-Note: "s" is "super" which is what the "cmd" key maps to.
+Note: "s" is "super" which is what the "cmd" on a Mac maps to.

 I run `C+x e` to evaluate the lisp code and then I use the keyboard